klozano17/password-generator-lozanov2/README.md

 ## Description

-Worked on JavaScript code so that a user can generate a random password based on teh criteria they selected.
+Worked on JavaScript code so that a user can generate a random password based on the criteria they selected.

 ## Usage